hughdavenport/bec-website/index.md

 **About me**

 I was raised in Nelson, and after persuing other endeavours I returned to my roots in 2010.
 I then completed a Bachelor of Applied Social Science (Counselling) in 2015 through Waikato Institute of Technology and Nelson Marlborough Institute of Technology.
-I'm currently persuing the Advanced Clinical Practice certificate (Masters equivalent) through the New Zealand Association of Psychotherapists (NZAP) to become a registered psychotherapist.

 I use psychodynamic psychotherapy with individuals, which looks at the bigger picture of lived experiences that create our innate responses (both physical and emotional); this way of healing seeks to discover root causes and to heal through each layer.
 I use Imago therapy with couples, which is a unique way of working as the focus is on the space between: the relationship itself, rather than on each individual.
 Imago teaches a new way to communicate, understand and build one another up within the relationship and creates deeper bonds for long lasting love.